Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/company-description.md

 - **Headquarters:** Kálmán Imre utca 1, Budapest President Centre, 1054 Budapest, Hungary
 - **Purpose:** Executive leadership, software development, AI research, and global operations

-Our current office serves as the central hub for all SkyMirror operations, housing our leadership team, development staff, and business operations.
+Our current office serves as the central hub for all Skymirror operations, housing our leadership team, development staff, and business operations.
 The facility is designed with sustainability in mind, featuring energy-efficient systems, collaborative workspaces, and state-of-the-art technology infrastructure.

 ### Future Expansion Plans
 As part of our strategic growth initiatives, we plan to establish additional offices in key markets to support our global expansion: